microsoft/ContosoTraders/docs/App-Deployment-Guide.md

 In this step, you will form the original ContosoTraders GitHub repository to your GitHub Account and prepare for deployment.
 Fork the Contoso Traders Repo

-1. Login to GitHub by visiting https://github.com
+1. Login to GitHub by visiting [github](https://github.com).
-2. Open https://github.com/microsoft/ContosoTraders and Click on Fork
+2. Open [ContosoTraders repository](https://github.com/microsoft/ContosoTraders) and Click on Fork

 	![img7](images/Repofork.png)